 Sustainable agriculture methods prioritize long-term ecological balance, soil health, and biodiversity preservation.

-This includes practices such as organic and sustainable farming, which avoid the use of synthetic pesticides and prioritize soil regeneration through composting and crop rotation.
+This includes practices such as organic and sustainable farming, which avoids synthetic pesticides and prioritizes soil regeneration through composting and crop rotation.

 We can contribute to a healthier and more sustainable food system by supporting farmers who employ sustainable agriculture methods.